yash296/RGBColorGameWebSite/README.md

 # RGBColorGameWebSite
-An rgb color game I created with javascript, html, css.
-(To understand DOM)
+An rgb color game.
+Random colors are generated to understand the working of RGB.
+Either 6 or 3 options are give depending on the mode(easy, hard).
+Inorder to win the game one has the match the required rgb color with the colors diplayed in the squares!